KatherineMichel/church-website-and-marketing-on-a-budget/upworthy_case_study.md

 Upworthy Modal Tactic: "How About One More"
 ![](images/upworthy-how-about-one-more-modal.png)

+### The Secret of Upworthy's Success: Responsive Design

 ### The Secret of Upworthy's Success: High Traffic Social Media Profiles

 Upworthy Facebook Page